-The project and the unit have the required insurance as described in the Project Eligibility and Insurance Requirements sections of policy.
-The detached unit is not a manufactured home and the condo project contains no manufactured Ineligible PUD project that contains single-wide manufactured homes Condo project that contains manufactured homes Newly-converted non-gut rehabilitation condo (projects with attached units only) that contain more than four residential units homes.
+New or established two- to four-unit condo project o The project and the unit have the required insurance as described in the Project Eligibility and Insurance Requirements sections of policy.
+The detached unit is not a manufactured home and the condo project contains no manufactured homes.
 The project is not a condominium hotel, houseboat project, timeshare project, or project with segmented ownership.
 The project is in compliance with the requirements for priority of common expense assessments.
 The Condo Unit must be covered by a title insurance policy that complies with requirements described in the Insurance, Title & Escrow Requirements.
 If the Condo Project is on a leasehold estate, the lease must meet investor policy.
 Project review is not required for new and established condo projects that consist of no more than four units provided the following requirements are met: Property eligibility requirements are met as defined in Acceptable Property Types.
 The project is not a condo hotel or motel as described in Policy.
 The project is not a houseboat project, timeshare project, or project with segmented ownership and does not include manufactured homes.
 Priority of common expense assessments requirements are met.
 The appraisal must meet all applicable appraisal requirements.
 Insurance requirements including all provisions applicable to projects are met.
 The Condominium Unit must be covered by a title insurance policy that complies with requirements defined in Policy.
 If a Condominium Project is on a leasehold estate, the lease must comply with the requirements reflected in Policy.
-Loans must also be assigned Project Type V to identify project review has been waived.
-Not Eligible Condo Project Decision Team Project Criteria Refer to Project Eligibility for a summary of guidelines.
-Concentration Level Homebridge permits financing for up to 30% or \$8MM v project or legal phase of an approved project. - Refer to the specific Project Type Codes in the appropria Limited Project Review - Description Limited Review guidelines allow Homebridge to ev documentation.
-Eligibility is based on specific loan I location and the method by which the loan is evaluated on the property is an established project a limit complete including common areas. evel criteria, including LTV, occupancy, geographic
+Loans must also be assigned Project Type V to identify project review has been waived. reflected in Policy. " Loans must also be assigned Project Type V to identify project review has been waived.
+PUD project that contains single-wide manufactured homes Not Eligible Condo project that contains manufactured homes Not Eligible Newly-converted non-gut rehabilitation condo (projects with attached units only) that contain more than four residential units Condo Project Decision Team Ineligible Project Criteria Refer to Project Eligibility for a summary of guidelines.
+Concentration Level Homebridge permits financing for up to 30% or \$8MM w project or legal phase of an approved project. hichever is greater of the total units in an approved Project Coding Refer to the specific Project Type Codes in the appropri Limited Project Review - Description location and the method by which the loan is evaluate level criteria, including LTV, occupancy, geographic